-Grove Lake: we have stocked this in the past but just for fun, so please don't look upon this as a proper stillwater fishery.
-We have put in some rainbows over the years and there are some that have been in the lake for at least four years.
-They are very lean, very silver and get very angry if you hook them!
+Grove Lake: we have stocked this in the past with rainbow trout but just for fun, so please don't look upon this as a proper stillwater fishery.

-Best to fish the lake from the bank in front of the cabin and from the same side beyond the arched bridge.
+Best to fish the lake from the bank in front of the flint folly and from the same side beyond the arched bridge.
 Don't go beyond the tall trees or you will become a target for golfers on the driving range!
 Golf club members are allowed to fish the lake by any method but they are not allowed on the river.